Tips for Hiking with Dogs

 Always willing to hit the trail, Grizzly was a wonderful hiking companion.
 Our time on the trail kept Grizzly lean and trim (despite his tendency for laziness) and it gave me the sense of safety that I needed to confidently hike alone.
 A bulldog-mix isn’t the most likely hiking companion, but with a little bit of planning and foresight I was able to select adventures that we could both enjoy.

 Since Grizzly is no longer with me, I often borrow a pup to take along on dog-friendly trails.
-From the water-loving husky to the short-legged toy dog, below are seven tips to help ensure that both you and your four-legged friend have fun on the trail.
+From the water-loving husky to the short-legged toy dog, all dogs make great hiking partners!
+Below are seven tips for hiking with dogs to help ensure that both you and your four-legged friend have fun on the trail.

 BRING ON THE FUN!
 TIPS FOR HIKING WITH DOGS.